Top C# Interview Questions

 C#InterfaceAccessibility

 Interface methods are implicitly `public` to ensure consistent contract implementation across classes.
+Example:

 interface IExample {